What’s the Difference Between Medicare and Medicaid?

 Difference Between Medicare and Medicaid

-Medicaid covers:
+Medicaid typically covers:

 • Low-income adults